-- 9.5.1.
-Use of applications is restricted to use terms as described in contract agreements. - 9.5.2.
-Applications protected by quantity licenses should be tracked to control unauthorized copying and distribution. - 9.5.3.
-Use of peer-to-peer file sharing technology must be controlled and documented to prevent unauthorized distribution or reproduction of copyrighted work. - 9.5.4.
-Users may not employ tools or utilities capable of overriding application controls. - 9.5.5.
-Access to mission critical applications should be logged or documented by other means. - 9.5.6.
+- 9.6.1.
+Use of applications is restricted to use terms as described in contract agreements. - 9.6.2.
+Applications protected by quantity licenses should be tracked to control unauthorized copying and distribution. - 9.6.3.
+Use of peer-to-peer file sharing technology must be controlled and documented to prevent unauthorized distribution or reproduction of copyrighted work. - 9.6.4.
+Users may not employ tools or utilities capable of overriding application controls. - 9.6.5.
+Access to mission critical applications should be logged or documented by other means. - 9.6.6.
 Shared administrator accounts or accounts with expanded privileges will only be granted based on a documented business need.
-Controls must be implemented to mitigate the risk arising from the use of shared administrator accounts or accounts with expanded privileges. - 9.5.7.
-The identity of a user must be verified prior to the activation of an administrator account or an account with expanded privileges. - 9.5.8.
+Controls must be implemented to mitigate the risk arising from the use of shared administrator accounts or accounts with expanded privileges. - 9.6.7.
+The identity of a user must be verified prior to the activation of an administrator account or an account with expanded privileges. - 9.6.8.
 Users authorized for shared administrator accounts or accounts with expanded privileges must agree to keep authentication information confidential and maintained solely within the group authorized to use the privileged account.
-Authentication information must change if group membership changes. - 9.5.9.
-Default vendor authentication information must be changed following installation of systems or software. - 9.5.10.
-Administrative or privileged account password composition and complexity must meet or exceed the security requirements established in the UNT System Password Standards. - 9.5.11.
+Authentication information must change if group membership changes.

+- 9.6.9.
+Default vendor authentication information must be changed following installation of systems or software. - 9.6.10.
+Administrative or privileged account password composition and complexity must meet or exceed the security requirements established in Section 9.3, Password Standards. - 9.6.11.
 Authorizations for privileged access rights must be reviewed at regular intervals.
-Changes to privileged accounts must be documented.

-- 9.5.12.
-Inactive sessions should be terminated after a defined period of inactivity. - 9.5.13.
+Changes to privileged accounts must be documented. - 9.6.12.
+Inactive sessions should be terminated after a defined period of inactivity. - 9.6.13.
 User accounts will be locked upon 10 sequential failed login attempts and remain locked for at least 15 minutes.
-Privileged access accounts or accounts for mission critical applications should remain locked until reset by an administrator. - 9.5.14.
+Privileged access accounts or accounts for mission critical applications should remain locked until reset by an administrator. - 9.6.14.
 Access through internal connections should be authorized by resource type and documented according to the interface characteristics, security requirements, and information classification.

-9.6.
+9.7.
 Information Access Control

-- 9.6.1.
-Access to data should be restricted according to the principle of Least Privilege. - 9.6.2.
-Access to Category I confidential information should be logged or documented by other means. - 9.6.3.
+- 9.7.1.
+Access to data should be restricted according to the principle of Least Privilege. - 9.7.2.
+Access to Category I confidential information should be logged or documented by other means. - 9.7.3.
 Access to information through internal connections should be authorized by resource type and documented according to the interface characteristics, security requirements, and information classification.

-9.7.
+9.8.
 Mobile Computing and Teleworking

-9.7.1.
+9.8.1.
 Users must follow security policies and procedures when accessing institutional information and information resources remotely.

-- 9.8.1.
-Texas Administrative Code, Title 1 § 202.76; Security Controls Standards Catalog - 9.8.2.
-International Standards Organization 27002:2013; Access Control - 9.8.3.
-International Standards Organization 27001:2013 - 9.8.4.
-System Administrator Code of Ethics - 9.8.5.
-UNT System Password Standards - 9.8.6.
-UNT System Information Ownership Guide transmission, portable devices, removable media, and encryption key standards based upon the requirements established by the institution providing the service.
+- 9.9.1.
+Texas Administrative Code, Title 1 § 202.76; Security Controls Standards Catalog - 9.9.2.
+International Standards Organization 27002:2013; Access Control - 9.9.3.
+International Standards Organization 27001:2013

+- 9.9.4.
+System Administrator Code of Ethics - 9.9.5.
+UNT System Information Ownership Guide